Grants Scheme Terms and Conditions

 Changes in payments, terms and conditions

-Your claim may be rejected or returned if:
+Reasons grant application may be rejected or returned

-- the claim form is illegible, incomplete or unclear, or
+- The claim form is illegible, incomplete or unclear.

-Claims for short duration course achievements and those made on your behalf by third parties which are normally paid out automatically may also be rejected or returned if:
+Claims for short duration achievements and those made on your behalf by third parties which are normally paid out automatically may be rejected or returned if:

 - the individual doesn’t pass the course

 - there is missing or incorrect information in the claim

 - the individual has already received a grant for the same training or qualification, including if it was claimed by a different employer

 - you’ve already claimed for the maximum number of courses

 - the grant payment requirements have not been met.